wp-plugins/instantsearch-for-woocommerce/readme.txt

 == Frequently asked questions ==
 = Do I need to sign up for this service? =

-No.  Once you install the plugin you will have our dashboard and customization right in the Wordpress admin.
+No.  Once you install the plugin you will have our dashboard and customization right in the WordPress admin.

 = Really Free?
 Do you offer premium features? =

 Our basic offering is indeed free and works great for small WooCommerce sites.
-We do offer premium packages for higher capacity needs - explore them in the Wordpress area for InstantSearch+.
+We do offer premium packages for higher capacity needs - explore them in the WordPress area for InstantSearch+.

 = Does InstantSearch+ support WooCommerce Multisite? =